Improving Model Factuality with Fine-grained Critique-based Evaluator: Introduction

 Hallucination is one of the persistent challenges for large language models (LLMs), where models generate plausible sounding but incorrect information, even if they are shown factual information during pretraining~\citep{hallucination-survey,empirical-factuality}.
 One hypothesis is that LLMs fail to distinguish the boundary between memorized facts and other plausible sounding information and do not learn to only output memorized facts, especially on their unfamiliar topics~\citep{finetuning-on-new,understand-finetuning,unfamiliar-finetuning}.
 Although it is possible to reduce hallucination in inference with decoding strategies~\citep{ITI,DoLA} or post-editing~\citep{FAVA,EVER}, they introduce severe latency issues and hurts efficiency in real-time applications.

-To avoid latency issues in inference, prior studies try to train the generator to output more factual responses, by (1) preferring generation candidates with higher factuality scores \citep{FactTune}, which is limited by the generator's capabilities, or (2) preferring responses with false information corrected~\citep{EVER}, which is prone to introducing lesser-known facts that are not well memorized in pretraining.
-As shown by recent work~\citep{finetuning-on-new,understand-finetuning}, such preference training reinforces the model to generate information that are not well memorized, and hence could even hurt factuality.
-Furthermore, the methods either leverage proprietary models that have restricted terms of use in evaluation, or prompt the generator to evaluate its own factuality, which, as shown by recent works~\citep{self-bias}, suffers from self-bias and leads to inaccurate judgments.
+Alternatively, prior studies train the generator to output more factual responses, by preferring (1) generation candidates with higher factuality scores \citep{FactTune}, which is limited by the generator's capabilities, or (2) responses with false information corrected~\citep{EVER}, which is prone to introducing lesser-known facts.
+As shown in recent work~\citep{finetuning-on-new,understand-finetuning}, such preference training reinforces the model to generate information not well memorized during pretraining, and hence could even hurt factuality.
+Furthermore, the methods either leverage proprietary models that have restricted terms of use, or prompt the generator to evaluate its own factuality, which suffers from self-bias and leads to inaccurate judgments~\citep{self-bias}.

 Recent work trains evaluator models that could potentially be used to provide training signals for generators.
 One category of work relies on proprietary models (e.g., GPT-4) to generate training data in various formats~\citep{prometheus,AutoJ}.
 In contrast, \citet{FLAMe} leverage public datasets containing judgments of whether a claim is factual against certain source documents.
 However, such documents are generally sampled from very \textbf{restricted sources} such as news corpora or Wikipedia, while an evaluator could potentially benefit from knowledge obtained by a multiplicity of tools (e.g., search engines)~\citep{longform}.
 Furthermore, the judgment label in most datasets is a single binary or numeric score, providing \textbf{limited feedback} to the generator model.